Booking your trip to Disneyland

 • When you are searching for flights, use an INCOGNITO window… this allows you to search without the websites marking that you are looking and jacking up the price.
 I promise, this works!

 • If you, like me, live in a small town or anything off the beaten path, you’ll know flights aren’t cheap.
 But there are some websites that do cater to this, like cheapflights.ca .
 Also, know that sometimes the cheapest option may be to drive to the nearest major city and then fly like we have sometimes done from Northwest BC to Vancouver.
-On my own upcoming trip we found it cheapest (and easiest) to break up our flights, so we leave our hometown on one day and then fly to California the next (leaving the airport to stay with someone, but even if we had booked a hotel for the night it was still cheaper than doing this trip in one day!
-I know, crazy right?).

 DRIVING: